The underlying complexities of the human psyche quite often go overlooked.

 If you’re reading this, you’ll likely find it easy to agree with such a statement, remembering our classifications of the subconscious and conscious mind above.

-But what about that superconscious state?
-What about these last four levels of consciousness?
+But what about the superconscious state?
+What about the last four levels of consciousness?

 The last four states are often gifted or earned through the exploration of the subconscious mind.

 If we want to attain higher levels of human consciousness, we must be willing to make some changes.

 Results in life come only when direct action is taken towards achieving those results.

 If we wish to truly access higher levels of consciousness, we must find ourselves willing to put in the necessary effort.

 Thankfully, a path towards accessing these last four levels has been constructed for us, which we can use to guide our efforts.

 How to access higher consciousness